yomidevs/yomitan/README.md

 2. Run `npm ci` to set up the environment.

+3. Run `npm run license-report:html` to generate any missing or changed license information.

-3. Run `npm run build` for a plain testing build or `npm run-script build -- --all --version {version}` for a release build (replacing `{version}` with a version number).
+4. Run `npm run build` for a plain testing build or `npm run-script build -- --all --version {version}` for a release build (replacing `{version}` with a version number).

-4. The builds for each browser and release branch can be found in the `builds` directory.
+5. The builds for each browser and release branch can be found in the `builds` directory.

 For more information, see [Contributing](./CONTRIBUTING.md#setup).